jonathannnty/CSE101-Lab-1/index.md

 # Welcome to Jonathan Ty's User Page
 Nice to meet you, my name is **Jonathan Ty**.
 I am a second-year Computer Science student attending the [University of California, San Diego](https://ucsd.edu/).
 Below, you can find more information regarding any *hobbies*/*interests*, *education*, *experience*, *technical skills*, and *fun facts*!

-Pictures
-Relative links (Link to another .md file or an image in your repo.
-If linking to an image, encode it as a regular link rather than an image.)
-Task lists

 ## Table of Contents
 💬 [Favorite Quote](#favorite-quote)\
 👟 [Hobbies/Interests](#hobbies/interests)\